-The Sisters of Bon Secours established Bon Secours Volunteer Ministry in 1999 to create a way for lay persons to share in their healing ministry.
-For the past eighteen years, the program has supported individuals throughout a year of full-time service, primarily within an urban neighborhood in Baltimore, Maryland.
-We will soon be expanding to Richmond, VA.
+Bon Secours Volunteer Ministry (BSVM) is an extension of the work of the Sisters of Bon Secours in West Baltimore for over 150 years.
+The Sisters established Bon Secours Volunteer Ministry in 1999 to create a way for lay persons to share in their charism of compassion, healing, and liberation.
+For the past nineteen years, the program has supported individuals throughout a year of full-time service, primarily in Baltimore, Maryland.
+As of August 2018, the BSVM community has expanded to Richmond, VA, as well!

 Live Compassionately.
 Offer Healing.
 Share in Liberation.